subspace/design/README.md

 A secure hosted app meant primarily for developers who are building apps on the subspace network or reserving storage.
 Similar to the AWS or Google Cloud console in appearance and functionality.

-## Subspace Full Node (Mobile & Desktop)
+## Subspace Full Node

-The authoritative app/s for sharing space on the subspace network.
+The authoritative app/s for sharing space on the subspace network from a mobile device or desktop computer.
 Mobile is currently in beta with in both the app and play stores through FastLane.

-## Subspace Full Node (Server)
+## Subspace Full Node Headless

 A headless version of subspace meant to be run by technical hosts/farmers running on dedicated hardware in the cloud.
 Goal is to make it as simple as possible for them to deploy on existing cloud service providers.